-Status: View-only field that shows the connection status of each fast redundancy you configured.
-Include Healthy, Break and Signal Fail 3 types of state.
+7. Status: Signifies the connection status of the fast redundancy you configured, and includes Healthy, Break and Signal Fail 3 types of state.
 Each state is described as below.

-Healthy: It indicates that the connection of the fast redundancy is in normal status.
+Healthy: Indicates that the connection of the fast redundancy is in normal status.

-Break: It indicates that the failure of fast redundancy connection occurs on other switch and its backup link is activated to transmit the data.
+Break: Indicates that the failure of fast redundancy connection occurs on other switch and its backup link is activated to transmit the data.

-Signal Fail: It indicates that the failure of fast redundancy connection occurs on the switch itself and its backup link is activated to transmit the data.
+Signal Fail: Indicates that the failure of fast redundancy connection occurs on the switch itself and its backup link is activated to transmit the data.